-- Material Distribution ASI continued to disseminate educational materials to industry groups.
-Groups that requested information ranged from state and breed associations to youth groups, such as school programs and FFA and 4-H groups. - Convention Materials Convention materials were produced and distributed to support the convention's goal of bringing wool industry leaders together to define strategies to strengthen American wool competitiveness.
-Comprehensive preparation is completed prior to the annual convention to provide attendees with the most current information and data as it relates to the specific areas of the industry affected by each council and committee. - Calendar A 2019 calendar was produced with photos from ASI's annual photo contest.
-The calendar highlights a variety of sheep breeds and wool types that showcase the industry as a whole. - Displays Displays were created this year to be taken to various tradeshows and industry meetings.
-The displays depict the multiple aspects of the industry and provide great visuals for meeting attendees.
+- Convention Materials Convention materials were produced and distributed to support the convention's goal of bringing wool industry leaders together to define strategies to strengthen American wool competitiveness.
+Comprehensive preparation is completed prior to the annual convention to provide attendees with the most current information and data as it relates to the specific areas of the industry affected by each council and committee. - Calendar A 2020 calendar was produced with photos from ASI's annual photo contest.
+The calendar highlights a variety of sheep breeds and wool types that showcase the industry as a whole.